 Trusts & Estate Legacy Planning

-Estate planning puts you in control of who will receive your assets in the event of your death, and who will make financial and healthcare decisions on your behalf if you become incapacitated.
+Estate planning puts you in control of who will receive your assets upon your death and who will make financial and medical decisions on your behalf if you’re unable to.
+A solid estate plan includes three basic legal documents: a will, a durable power of attorney, and a health care directive.
+Establishing a trust is optional and will depend on your specific goals.

 Our Philosophy & Approach to Estate Planning